xorguy/translations/INSTRUCTIONS.md

 # Purpose

-Translating [Weather Line](https://apps.apple.com/us/app/id715319015) into different languages.
+Translating [Weather Line](https://apps.apple.com/us/app/id715319015) app into different languages.
 Translations are done here on Github by app users in exchange for lifetime access to Weather Line.
 Contact us at team@weatherlineapp.com if you would like to contribute.

 # How To